jenaze/hrdp/README.md

 * Go to Action> RDP_COFFIN> Run workflow
 * Reload the page and press RDP_COFFIN> build
 * Press the down arrow on Connect To Your RPD to get IP, User, Password.
-> If you have any questions, contact me in Discord:
 ***